voidcrew/Voidcrew-LRP/voidcrew/readme.md

 ## The modularization protocol

 Always start by thinking of the theme/purpose of your work.
 It's oftentimes a good idea to see if there isn't an already existing one, that you should append to.
-**If it's a tgcode-specific tweak or bugfix, first course of action should be an attempt to discuss and PR it upstream, instead of needlessly modularizing it here.**

 Otherwise, pick a new ID for your module.
 E.g. `DNA-FEATURE-WINGS` or `XENOARCHEAOLOGY` or `SHUTTLE_TOGGLE` - We will use this in future documentation.
 It is essentially your module ID.
 It must be uniform throughout the entire module.
 All references MUST be exactly the same.